ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Altibase 3rd Party Connector Guide.md

 This manual is organized as follows:

+- Chapter 1: DBeaver

+  This chapter describes the overview of DBeaver, how to install and uninstall the DBeaver, and how to connect it with the Altibase database system.

-- Chapter 1:  SQuirreL SQL Client
+- Chapter 2:  SQuirreL SQL Client
   This chapter describes how to install SQuirreL SQL Client and Altibase Plugin for SQuirreL SQL and integrate with Altibase via Altibase JDBC.

-- Chapter 2: Hibernate
+- Chapter 3: Hibernate

-- Chapter 3: OpenLDAP
+- Chapter 4: OpenLDAP
   This chapter describes how to integrate openLDAP and Altibase.

 #### Documentation Conventions